apache/drill/_docs/configure-drill/075-configuring-user-authentication.md

 ### Installing and Configuring PAM

 Install and configure the provided Drill PAM.
 Drill only supports the PAM provided here.
-Optionally, you can build and implement a custom authenticator using the instructions under "Implementing and Configuring a Custom Authenticator."
+Optionally, you can [build and implement a custom authenticator]({{ site.baseurl }}/docs/configuring-user-authentication/#implementing-and-configuring-a-custom-authenticator).

 Complete the following steps to install and configure PAM for Drill: